This article first appeared in IMPO's June 2013 issue.

 The concept of “everyone should go to college” is finally being questioned, which I think is long overdue.
 In fact, the U.S. Labor Department says that most jobs (69 percent in 2010) don’t require a post high school degree.

-To get an idea of what the economy is going to offer in the next 10 years, look on the internet for the labor department chart called “Occupations with the largest job growth, 2010 and projected 2020”.
-This chart gives an idea of the jobs that will be created in this decade.
-On it you will find registered nurses, teachers, physicians, and accountants.
-These jobs have good wages, but all of the other jobs average about $33,840 per year.
-The simple reason is the degrees in nursing, teaching, accounting, or medicine all teach the specific skills that are used in their jobs.
-It is time to convince parents that the “college for all crusade” is no longer valid, and the new mantra should be “get skills in your education.”
+To get an idea of what the economy is going to offer in the next ten years, look for the Labor Department chart titled “Occupations with the largest job growth, 2010 and projected 2020.”
+This cites a big quantity of the jobs that will be created in this decade.
+You will find registered nurses, teachers, physicians, and accounting jobs with good wages, but all of the other jobs average about $33,840 per year.
+The simple reason is a degree in nursing, teaching, accounting, and medicine all teach specific skills that are used in their jobs.
+It is time to convince parents that the “college for all crusade” is no longer valid and the new mantra should be “get skills in your education.”

-I think a better alternative to the four year humanities and liberal arts degrees is a vocational or two year education to learn applicable skills.
-Vocational education started out in the 1960s with great promise and a vocational focus.
-But the idea was sabotaged when community colleges found that it was easier and cheaper to become prep schools for four year colleges, and the emphasis on vocations slowly faded.
+I think a better alternative for the four year humanities and liberal arts students is a vocational or two year education to learn applicable skills.
+Vocational education started out in the 1960s with great promise, but the idea was sabotaged when community colleges found that it was easier and cheaper to become prep schools for four year colleges and the emphasis on vocations slowly faded.
 But interest in vocational education seems to be growing again.

 A study by Michigan State University (“Recruiting Trends Report,” November of 2012), projected four year college degrees would grow three percent in 2012/13.
 However, they also found that employers expect to increase hiring of associate degrees by 31 percent, compared to five percent for bachelor degrees.